-Whether you’re teaching virtually or in person, making the most of each learning moment is always the goal.
+Whether you’re going back to school virtually or in person, making the most of each learning moment is always the goal.
 Engaging children requires you to make many plans and decisions based on your teaching knowledge.
 Ideally, you help children meet individual needs while still reaching goals.
-With strong relationships as a foundation, clear expectations and consistency will help children listen, participate, and learn throughout your virtual learning experience.
+With strong relationships as a foundation, clear expectations and consistency will help children listen, participate, and learn.
+That said, building that foundation and keeping students engaged in virtual or hybrid settings can feel more challenging.

 Break learning activities into small chunks and take frequent breaks.